robin900/bulma/README.md

 The test "suite" is actually the pages of the documentation, found in `docs/documentation`.
 Each page there becomes a testable scenario in a BackstopJS test.
 The test reports are both in HTML and in a CI-compatible JUnit XML format.

-To test your changes and automatically view the HTML report in a browser, first you need to build the documentation and serve it via the jekyll tool.
+To test your changes and automatically view the HTML report in a browser, you need to make some preparations before you begin making code changes in your local checkout.
+First you need to build the documentation and serve it via the jekyll tool.
 Install Jekyll first.
 Then, in another terminal session, do
 ```
 npm run start-docs